Cordeliers: History

 However, the preponderance of Cordeliers were members of the bourgeoisie and its leadership was largely drawn from the educated middle classes.

 From 1791 the Cordeliers met in a hall in the Rue Dauphine.
 On 21 June of that year, following an attempt by the royal family to flee Paris, the Cordeliers moved to draft a petition which offered the National Assembly a choice between the immediate deposition of Louis XVI or a national referendum on the future of the monarchy.
 The Cordeliers actively moved against the majority interests in this case.
 Large demonstrations in support of this and similar petitions led to civil unrest, and culminated in the Champ de Mars massacre on 17 July.
 The National Guard, led by the Marquis de Lafayette, fired on the protestors, resulting in the deaths of at least dozen of them.
 Subsequent action taken against the Cordeliers included the closing of the Cordeliers Convent to them and the issuing of arrest warrants for Danton and Desmoulins.
 Despite these measures, the society remained a highly influential force in Parisian politics.

 The Cordeliers participated significantly in the planning and execution of the 10 August 1792 insurrection.
 Danton, at this time perhaps the most powerful figure within the Cordeliers Club, acted—in Hilaire Belloc's words—as "the organizer and chief of the insurrection" and was appointed Minister of Justice in the government that resulted, with Desmoulins and Fabre d'Églantine—both prominent members of the Cordeliers Club—as his secretaries.

 Subsequent to this insurrection and to the September Massacres that followed closely on its heels, the Cordeliers Club became increasingly the province of ultra-revolutionary factions, particularly the Hébertists, who advocated extreme measures to intensify the Terror.

-In December 1793, Desmoulins began publishing a journal entitled Le Vieux Cordelier or "Old Cordelier", which attempted to reclaim the title of the society from those who had associated it with extremism.
+In December 1793, Desmoulins began publishing a journal entitled Le Vieux Cordelier or "The Old Cordelier", which attempted to reclaim the title of the society from those who had associated it with extremism.
 In the seven numbers of the journal, Desmoulins attacked the Hébertists and called for an end to the Terror, comparing revolutionary Paris to Rome under the tyrants.
-The Hébertists were arrested and on 24 March 1794 and executed, but less extreme Desmoulins, Danton and the "Old Cordeliers" of the Dantonist faction quickly followed them to the guillotine.
-Their execution took place on April 16 (April 5).
+The Hébertists were arrested and, on 24 March 1794, executed, but the less extreme Desmoulins, Danton and the "Old Cordeliers" of the Dantonist faction quickly followed them to the guillotine.
+Their execution took place on April 5.
 The Cordeliers Club, deprived of its most important members, initially played no role in the further course of the revolution.
-After the Jacobin Club closed in November 1794, its most vehement representatives (so-called Cretans) joined the Cordeliers.
+After the Jacobin Club closed in November 1794, its most vehement representatives (so-called crêtois) joined the Cordeliers.
 In response, the Thermidorians arranged for its final closure on the 20th of Pluviose III (February 20, 1795).